 Federal Public Housing, State-Aided Family Public Housing

-and State-Aided Elderly Public Housing will be closed
+and State-Aided Elderly Public Housing are closed.

 neighbor islands can continue to apply for public housing on